mirror/vbox/src/VBox/ValidationKit/docs/VBoxAudioValidationKitReadMe.txt

 The following components are in charge for performing the audio tests (depends on the operation mode, see above):

-- VKAT ("Validation Kit Audio Test", also known as VBoxAudioTest):
+- VBoxAudioTest (also known as VKAT, "Validation Kit Audio Test"):
   A binary which can perform the standalone audio tests mentioned above, as well as acting as the guest and host service(s) when performing manual or automated tests.
 It also includes the analysis / verification of audio test sets.